Iwakura Tomomi

 Iwakura Tomomi (岩倉 具視) was a Japanese statesman during the Bakumatsu and Meiji period.
-He was one of the leading figures of the Meiji Restoration, which saw Japan's transition from feudalism to modernity.
+He was one of the leading figures of the Meiji Restoration, which saw the overthrow of the Tokugawa shogunate, the restoration of Japan's monarchy, and the abolition of feudalism, the domain system, and the samurai class.

-Born to a noble family, he was adopted by the influential Iwakura family.
-By 1858 he was an advisor to Emperor Kōmei, but was exiled from the royal court from 1862 to 1867 for his moderation.
-After release, he became the liaison between the court and the anti-Tokugawa movement.
-He played a central role in the new Meiji government after 1868.
+Born to a lesser noble family, he was adopted by leading court noble Tomoyasu Iwakura (岩倉 具康) in 1838.
+In 1854, he became Imperial Chamberlain.
+Intending to bridge the divide between the shogunate and the imperial court, Iwakura openly supported marriage between Tokugawa Iemochi and Emperor Komei’s younger sister Princess Kazunomiya.
+This earned him derision as a shogunate supporter and in 1862, he was exiled.
+Iwakura returned to the court in 1867.
+He became the liaison between the court and the anti-Tokugawa movement and played a central role in the new Meiji government.
 He successfully opposed aggressive policies in Korea in the crisis of 1873, and was nearly assassinated by his enemies.

-He led the 50-member Iwakura Mission for 18 months in Europe and America, studying modern institutions, technology, and diplomacy.
+From 1871 to 1873, he led the 50-member Iwakura Mission for 18 months in Europe and America, studying modern institutions, technology, and diplomacy.
 The Mission promoted many key reforms that quickly modernized Japan.
 He promoted a strong imperial system along Western lines, and played a central role in creating financial institutions for the nation.

-The 500 Yen banknote issued by the Bank of Japan carried his portrait.
+The discontinued 500 Yen banknote issued by the Bank of Japan carried his portrait.
+The note was first issued in 1951 and was circulated until 1994.